-In 2021, the water system made significant progress by demoing the old standpipe and receiving bids for constructing the new 250,000-gallon elevated storage on Jubilee Springs Road.
-Construction commenced in June of 2022, and it is estimated the tank will be in service by mid-June 2023.
-The purpose of the new tank is to keep the water supply compliant with water storage capacity requirements based on the number of service connections in the system and provides an even hydraulic balance within the distribution.
+In 2022, the water system received bids and awarded a new construction contract for constructing a new 200,000-gallon elevated storage on Jubilee Springs Road.
+Construction commenced in late summer, and it is estimated the tank will be in service by mid-July 2023.
+The purpose of the new tank is for the water supply to remain compliant with water storage capacity requirements based on the number of service connections in the system, per state regulations, and it provides an even hydraulic balance within the distribution.